-These spelt muffins are subtly sweet, moist, and delicious.
+These spelt flour muffins are subtly sweet, fluffy, and delicious.
 They freeze well and are perfect for a make-ahead breakfast or snack.
-These refined sugar-free, vegan, spelt flour muffins are filling, nutrient dense, and easy to make.
+These refined sugar-free, vegan, spelt muffins are filling, nutrient dense, and easy to make.

-Spelt flour is made from an ancient species of wheat that has a nutty, slightly acidic flavor.
-It’s a delicious, nutrient-rich, whole grain flour that works well in baked goods.
+Spelt flour is made from an ancient species of wheat that adds a nutty flavor to muffins.
+It’s a delicious whole grain flour that works well in all sorts of baked goods.
+Spelt flour is packed with fiber, iron, magnesium, phosphorous, and zinc.

 You can find spelt flour at many grocery stores these days or purchase it online.
 It usually works well as a 1:1 substitute for whole wheat or all purpose flour and will add a slightly tangy, earthy flavor.